WGBH/AAPB2/app/views/special_collections/jubilee-singers-interviews.md

 ## Help

 Records are described at an item level and all records contain brief descriptions and subject terms.
-Search by keyword or individual, or browse all episodes by clicking “Explore the Collection” below the search box.
+Search by keyword or individual, or browse all episodes by clicking "Explore the Collection" below the search box.

 Recordings in the collection are multi-part conversations with single interviewees.